voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String`

-String.
-It defines the name of the gssd option in /etc/default/nfs-common.
+It defines the name of the gssd option in `/etc/default/nfs-common`.

 Default value: `$nfs::params::client_gssdopt_name`

 ### <a name="nfs--client"></a>`nfs::client`

-Class: nfs::client

-This class exists to
+This class exists to:
- 1. order the loading of classes
+1. Order the loading of classes,
- 2. including all needed classes for nfs as a client
+2. Including all needed classes for NFS as a client.

-* Daniel Klockenkaemper <mailto:dk@marketing-factory.de>
-* Martin Alfke <tuxmea@gmail.com>

 #### Parameters